Oregon Zoo Elephant History & Controversies

 - Schmidt, M.J.
 “Antagonism of Xylazine Sedation by Yohimbine and 4-Aminopyridine in an Adult Elephant (Elephas maximus).”
 The Journal of Zoo Animal Medicine 14, No. 3 (September 1983): 94-97.

-In April 2000, Rose-Tu, an elephant at the Oregon Zoo, was subjected to abuse by head keeper Fred Marion, who reportedly assaulted her with a bullhook while off duty, in the presence of other keepers.
-The incident caused severe injuries (including 179 puncture wounds with part of her anus ripped out), yet the keepers did not alert or contact the veterinarian while attempting to cover up the abuse until Rose-Tu collapsed.
-The case drew widespread attention, lawsuits, and media coverage, resulting in the maximum fine issued by the USDA for elephant abuse.
+In April 2000, Rose-Tu, an elephant at the Oregon Zoo, was subjected to an incident involving head keeper Fred Marion, who reportedly assaulted her with a bullhook while off duty, in the presence of other keepers.
+The incident caused severe injuries documented in court records, yet keepers did not alert the veterinarian while attempting a cover-up until Rose-Tu collapsed.
+The case drew widespread attention, lawsuits, and media coverage, resulting in the maximum fine issued by the USDA for elephant welfare violations.

 - ASPCA v.
 Feld Entertainment, Inc. No. 03-2006.
 United States District Court for the District of Columbia, April 24, 2009.